janisaiad/HFT_QR_RL/README.md

 Contributions to this project are welcome.
 Please follow these steps to contribute:

 1. Fork the project
-2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
+2. Create a development branch for your feature (`git checkout -b dev/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Make your changes and commit them (`git commit -m 'Add NewFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin dev/NewFeature`)
-5. Open a Pull Request
+5. Open a Pull Request to the `dev` branch

+### Development Practices

+- Always use the `dev` branch for ongoing development.
+- Ensure your commits are clear and descriptive.
+- Before submitting a Pull Request, make sure your code is well-commented and follows the project's style conventions.
+- For technical discussions or questions, contact janis.aiad@polytechnique.edu.

 ## License